-It was only last week that Ajay Ahuja appeared on “Inside Out” for allegedly being a dirty little scam artist.
-Since then his name has been running riot on the property circuit.
+It was only last week that Ajay Ahuja appeared on “Inside Out” for allegedly conning people out of their hard-earned cash by selling duff property deals.
+Since the report, his name has been running riot on the property circuit.
 While he’s still hot topic, I thought I’d try and get my filthy little mitts on him; giving him the opportunity to give us his version of the truth.
 Because let’s face it, the media isn’t going to give us both sides of the story…

 1] After watching the video and reading your response to the video on your blog (link removed because website no longer exists), I actually sympathised with your situation, because it was clearly a one-sided show (regardless of whether or not you are a scam artist- everyone deserves a fair trial).
 However, I have to ask, have you noticed any affect on your business since you appeared so negatively?
 E.g. have any of your current clients mentioned anything, or pulled out of deals because of it?

 Funnily enough no reaction from our client base.
 Most did not see it as it was a regional programme.
 Our current client base are happy with our service.
 If anything we saw a little surge in business.